gvwilson/thirdbit/_posts/2018/03/2018-03-16-seven-ways.md

 completely changed the way I think about what the Internet is for and how we ought to use it.
 I tried to sum up the big ideas of an earlier incarnation of [Software Carpentry](http://software-carpentry.org) in response;
 revisiting that list six years later,
-I think it's held up pretty well:
+I <strike>think it has</strike> thought it had held up pretty well:

 1. It's all just data.
-1. Data doesn't mean anything on its own—it has to be interpreted.
+2. Data doesn't mean anything on its own—it has to be interpreted.
-1. Programming is about creating and composing abstractions.
+3. Programming is about creating and composing abstractions.
-1. Models are for computers, and views are for people.
+4. Models are for computers, and views are for people.
-1. Paranoia makes us productive.
+5. Paranoia makes us productive.
-1. Better algorithms are better than better hardware.
+6. Better algorithms are better than better hardware.
-1. The tool shapes the hand.
+7. The tool shapes the hand.

+However, a couple of people have pointed out that this list is, for want of a better word, innocent: it says nothing about how data and algorithms can be mis-used.
+I'm embarrassed that I didn't spot this myself, because if the last few years have taught us anything, it's that there's no such thing as a "purely technical" decision.
+Every decision about what data to collect, who to share it with, how to analyze it, and how to use the results of those analyses necessarily and unavoidably furthers someone's interests.
+I therefore think that I need to insert another principle between numbers 2 and 3: "No interpretation or use is neutral."

-Let's take them in order.
+Until I do that, let's take these in order.
 First, and most importantly, **it's all just data**.
 Shopping lists, email, pictures of far-off galaxies: inside the computer, they're all just ones and zeroes.
 Even programs are just data: in fact, this is the key insight that all of modern computing is built on.
 The source code for a program is just a bunch of text files, no different from a thesis.
 Once that text is compiled or loaded into memory, it's just bytes too, and pushing those bytes around is no different from correcting a typo in an address list or changing the color of a pixel in an image file.
 If you understand this—if you understand that programs are just another kind of data—then every bit of programming you do will be easier.

 The second idea is a complement to the first.  **Data doesn't mean anything on its own—it has to be interpreted**.
 The thirty-two bits